abir-sol/docker-demo/3-text-extractor/README.md

    > Note: You must be in the same directory as the `docker-compose.yml` file.

-   This single command will build and start up all the containers: the frontend, backend, PostgreSQL database, and the NLP service.
+   This single command will build and start up all the containers: the frontend app, backend APIs, and PostgreSQL database

 ## Accessing the Application